uodeeb/fend-project-memory-game/README.md

     to look thourghly to the cards and try to figure if they were have animation, afterward player can start the game.

-*   your job as a player is to find an eight pair of matched cards in as less time and moves as possible.
+*   your job as a player is to find eight pairs of matched cards in as less time and moves as possible.